microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

 ﻿## Exercise 1 - Migrate to .NET Core 3
 Migrating the application to .NET Core 3 is the best and recommended path for modernizing a .NET application (WPF or Windows Forms).
 The best advantage is that the app will be able to use all the upcoming new features both from .NET Core and UWP!
-### Exercise 1 Task 1 - Perform the migration - The Try / Convert tool
+### Exercise 1 Task 1 - Perform the migration - The try-convert tool

 Let's open the solution using Visual Studio 2019: